Nehiz/wdd430-react-foundations/NOTES.md

 - Framework (Next.js): Provides structure, conventions, and additional features on top of React

-## Quick answers — Check Your Understanding
+## Quick answers to the "Check Your Understanding" questions

 1) What is the DOM?